CCE Node Problem Detector

 DiskProblem

-Check the usage of the system disk and CCE data disks (including the CRI logical disk and kubelet logical disk) on the node.
+Check the usage of the system disk and CCE data disks (including the CRI logical disk and kubelet logical disk) on nodes.

 - Default threshold: 90%